-A group art show at ArtHaus in San Francisco entitled Oceans 12 is set to run from Thursday, October 5th through Saturday, October 7th with an opening reception on Thursday from 6-8PM.
+A group art show at ArtHaus in San Francisco titled Oceans 12 is set to run from Thursday, October 5th through Saturday, October 7th with an opening reception on Thursday from 6-8PM.
 Twenty percent of all proceeds generated from the exhibition will go to Ocean Conservancy, a nonprofit organization that seeks to create “science-based solutions for a healthy ocean and the wildlife and communities that depend on it.”

 The show itself will feature a variety of mediums by 12 featured artists.
 Those with work included in the show are Carolyn Meyer, Thea Schrack, Donna McGinnis, Brian Blood, Joanne Landis, Lucky Rapp, Gioi Tran, Michal Venera, Andrea Arroyo, Jhina Alvarado, Matthew Frederick and Serena Bocchino.